linzhenjian/AFPK_finder/README.md

 * HMMER 3.3.2

-AFLP_finder was tested on Ubuntu 16.04 and Ubuntu 18.04.
+AFLP_finder was tested on Mac, Ubuntu 16.04 and Ubuntu 18.04.

 ## How to use
 At first, add the folder with executables to your PATH variable.